savonet/book/introduction.md

 bugtracker](https://github.com/savonet/book/issues), but you can also reach us by mail at `sam@liquidsoap.info` and `romain@liquidsoap.info`.
-Please include page numbers and text excerpts if your comment applies to a particular point of the book.
+Please include page numbers and text excerpts if your comment applies to a particular point of the book (or, better, make pull requests).
 The version you are holding in your hands was compiled on \today, you can expect frequent revisions to fix found issues.

 ### The authors